USEPA/WNTR/documentation/advancedsim.rst

 simulations.
 For example, the following code can be used to select N unique pipes based on the failure probability of each pipe.
+The ``selected_pipes`` variable will be a list of two pipe names selected based on the failure probabilities.

 .. doctest::
     :hide: